ifti891/100-days-of-code/log.md

 Along with this my Python journey continues. first

 I haven't started with Javascript yet as i am yet to find a better tutorial or intridtuction to start with.
 I looked up and bbut i didn't found any good tutorial where i can start.
 Although i am continuly looking for the it on the internet.

+## Day 9: December 31, 2021 (Happy New Year)

+**Today's Progress:**

+1. Completed 100% of Applied accessibility chapter on FreeCodeCamp
+2. Till now HTLM, CSS, Applied Visual design and Applied accessibility.
+3. Along with it i am also continuing learning Python and almost at the finishing stage of Code in Place course which was offered by Standford University.
+4. Haven't found any good JavaScript course online all those might be better are hidden behind a paywall.
+Altthogh start with Googles App called Grasshopper for basic of Javascript.

+**Thought's**

+Certainly i feel little more learned after taking a organised course from FreeCodeCamp.
+I wish i had started earlier i might have learned way more.
+As i alred have the grasp of the ideas.
+Though syntax are bit a challenge, but i know thats only for the earlier days.

+#HappyNewYear to everyone who want's to change there career and wants to move to programming and webdeveloping and doing this challenge #100DaysOfCode